D-ART, a Visual Arts Center for Dallas

 The Story of D-Art's Beginnings

-D-Art opens doors 1981 - Founders recognized
+D-Art opens doors 1981 Founders recognized

-Three Dallas women, Judy Smith Hearst, Patricia Meadows and Mary Ward are recognized Founders of D-Art and were honored
+Three Dallas women, Judy Smith Hearst, Patricia Meadows & Mary Ward were recognized as founders of D-Art at the 1981 ribbon cutting ceremony.

-for the benefit of the visual arts.
-Each was aware that Dallas needed a place for artists to have exhibits, classes, programs, and studio spaces.
-When fate brought them together in Spring 1981, sparks ignited and ideas merged.
+These 3 women were active before meeting one another in leadership roles, planning exhibitions and working for the benefit of the visual arts.
+Each knew Dallas needed a place for art exhibits, classes, programs and studios.
+Fate brought them together in Spring 1981 and sparks ignited and ideas merged.
 Funds were raised, volunteers organized and work to remodel an old ware-house began.
-An official ribbon cutting to celebrate the opening of D-Art was held on Nov.
-11, 1981, with Dallas Mayor Jack Evans present.
+An official ribbon cutting to celebrate D-Art's opening was held on Nov.
+11, 1981, with Dallas Mayor Jack Evans officiating.
+The Founding Ladies:

 Mayor Jack Evans recognizes D-Art Founders

-Mary Ward & Judy Hearst at Bare Bones Party 1981
+Mary Ward, Judy Smith Hearst & Patricia Meadows November 11,1981 - Ribbon Cutting Ceremony for D-Art Mary Ward & Judy Hearst at Bare Bones Party 1981

 Dinner & Auction - November 1982

-Event Chair Kanell Lontos, D-Art President Judy Smith Hearst,
+Event Chair Kanell Lontos, D-Art President Judy Smith Hearst, D-Art Programs Director Patricia Meadows |

 Early planning and fundraising for D-Art